strncat/strncat.github.io/_posts/math/analysis/series/2024-06-10-analysis-series-definitions.markdown

 and say that the series \(\sum_{n=1}^{\infty} b_n\) converges to \(B\) if the sequence \((s_m)\) converges to \(B\).
 In this case, we write \(\sum_{n=1}^{\infty} b_n = B\)
 </div>
 <br>
-What is this even say?
+What is this even saying?
 Suppose for a concrete example we're given the series
 <div>
     $$
     \begin{align*}